forumpay/woocommerce-payment-gateway-plugin/README.md

 > Make sure you have at least WordPress Version 6.2 or higher and WooCommerce plugin is up-to-date.

 > You should already have downloaded the latest release of ForumPay plugin from [this link](https://github.com/forumpay/woocommerce-payment-gateway-plugin/releases/latest).
-Download the file named woocommerce-payment-gateway-plugin-vX.X.X.zip
+Download the file named woocommerce-payment-gateway-plugin-v2.1.2.zip

 ## Installation